1942 New Hampshire Wildcats football team

 The 1942 New Hampshire Wildcats football team was an American football team that represented the University of New Hampshire as a member of the New England Conference during the 1942 college football season.
 In its first year under head coach Charles M. Justice, the team compiled a 6–0 record, outscoring their opponents 101–46.
 The team played its home games at Lewis Field (also known as Lewis Stadium) in Durham, New Hampshire.

 The team's prior head coach, George Sauer, enlisted in the Navy in April 1942.
 Justice, who had been the team's line coach, was named as Sauer's successor in early May.

+New Hampshire was ranked at No. 197 (out of 590 college and military teams) in the final rankings under the Litkenhous Difference by Score System for 1942.

-After this season, the Wildcats' football program would be idle due to World War II until a four-game limited schedule in 1944, with their next full season being 1946.
+After the 1942 season, the Wildcats' football program would be idle due to World War II until a four-game limited schedule in 1944, with their next full season being 1946.

 Highlights

 This was the Wildcats' first undefeated football season in school history.
 New Hampshire averaged 310 yards rushing per game, while holding their opponents to a 225-yard average, and completed 47% of their passes while holding opponents to 25% pass completion.
 Running back Theo "Tuffy" Fitanides gained 735 yards on 144 carries, while missing the final game of the season due to an injury sustained during military training on campus.
 Fitanides was later selected to captain New Hampshire's 1943 team; however, the season was cancelled due to the war.
-Fitanides became the first Wildcat drafted by a National Football League (NFL) team, being selected in the fifth round of the 1944 NFL Draft by the New York Giants.
+Fitanides became the first Wildcat drafted by a National Football League (NFL) team, being selected in the fifth round of the 1944 NFL draft by the New York Giants.